davimber/aialignmentideas/humanwrittenideas.md

 And the tone annotator could be incorrect, or miss deception sometimes.
 But tone annotations could be another incremental tool in our alignment toolbox.

+### Removing Duplicate Pathways in Neurons
+-- todo

+### Using Inverting Words as Verifiable Rewards

+There are many words and phrases that have known logical relationships and functions.
+Some words like "not" or "opposite" can invert the meaning of a piece of text.
+Or in other cases, antonyms can form a similar function.
+We should be able to leverage these logical relationships to develop more deterministically correct training samples.
+And do it at scale by automating the process too.
+I'm not sure the best way to make use of these properties.
+Maybe after developing an alignment reward, you could also invert the reward and invert the wording.
+Thus not only pushing the model toward some things, but also pushing it away from others.
+Or maybe leverage an approach similar to contrastive learning.
+Where "opposite" samples are pushed apart.
+And "opposite" samples can easily be generated at scale using inverting words to augment existing data.
+Another idea: maybe steering vectors can be better tuned using these realtionships.
+Or some steering vectors found in a more automated fashion.
+For example, maybe you could sample trajectories with and without inverting words applied to the prompt.
+And the the "difference" in these activations should be your steering vector.
+Any difference captured should be soley attributed to this word flip.
+There are some possible weaknesses to this approach.
+First, many word interactions and relationships aren't perfectly "clean."
+Or may be more complex that the simple logical reduction implies.
+Especially when working with imperfect synonyms, for example.
+Also, signal learned from such inversions and logical relationships may be more brittle or shallow.
+Especially compared to a rich, accurate human-labeled dataset.